 reveals the remarkable story of “The Baring Crisis of 1890”……

 "SAME OLD GAME!"

 Old Lady of Threadneedle Street "YOU'VE GOT YOURSELVES IN A NICE MESS WITH YOUR PRECIOUS SPECULATION!
 WELL - I 'LL HELP YOU OUT OF IT, FOR THIS ONCE!!"

-A cartoon by John Tenniel published by Punch on Saturday November 8th 1890, the same day that Lord Revelstoke met the Governor of the Bank of England, William Lidderdale to discuss Barings' plight.
+The cartoon by John Tenniel that was published by Punch on Saturday November 8th 1890, the same day that Lord Revelstoke met the Governor of the Bank of England, William Lidderdale to discuss Barings' plight.
 The reality of Barings dire circumstances were known to very few people when Tenniel drew this cartoon and Punch published it.
 They were very well informed................

 I have explored the mystery of the the source and the intriguing timing for this Punch cartoon, and "Mr Punch and the Crisis of 1890", a chapter from "Same Old Game!" appears on the next web page, "............and Mr Punch"

 From the sale catalogue for the Membland Estate of Edward Charles Baring, later Lord Revelstoke, from 1895.
 Barings Brothers Bank collapsed in November 1890 and was saved by the Bank of England and a consortuim of city banks, most notably Rothschilds.
 The quid pro was that Revelstoke and Henry Bingham Mildmay must offer up their estates to the Bank of England.
 Membland was eventually sold to a shipbuilder from Hartlepool.
 The estate was broken up and much of it was sold to the existing tenents.
 Membland Hall itself and all its memories were literally blown up in 1928.
 The neighbouring estate of Flete was leased but not sold and now remains in the Mildmay family to this day.